 Mat has been building user experiences through software for over a decade.
 He has a degree from the University of Victoria in computer science and geography.
 His focus is designing, building, and maintaining scalable web-based products that are both useful and easy to use.
 Mat lives in Victoria, BC and can often be found on remote hiking trails of Vancouver Island.

 Dakota brings our projects to life by making them look great, work across all platforms and are a delight for users to interact with.
 As our resident front-end expert, he is responsible for delivering engaging experiences through the latest web technologies.
 Dakota is a member of the Samson Cree Nation and lives and works on Vancouver Island.

 Monica is a full-stack developer who has been building web applications for a decade.
 She is continuously learning how to build cleaner, more maintainable codebases.
 When she is not coding you can find her climbing the wonderful granite cliffs north of Vancouver.

-Jen writes and manages software and website content, social media, and multimedia projects for both Animikii and their digital communications clients.
-She is I'sga (Nakota Sioux) and Danish with relations from the Alexis Nakota Sioux Nation in Alberta on Treaty 6 territory.
+Jen writes and manages software and website content, social media, and multimedia projects for both Animikii and our digital communications clients.
+She is Nakota and Danish with relations from the Alexis Nakota Sioux Nation in Alberta.
 Jen began her journey with Animikii as a freelance copywriter and later worked as a co-op student while she was pursuing her Bachelor’s degree in English, Professional Communications, and Cooperative Education.
 Jen is a passionate advocate for women - particularly Indigenous women - working in technology and strives to promote and celebrate the female voice in a predominantly male industry.
 When experiencing writer's block, Jen likes to spend the day baking bread, gaming, and exploring Vancouver Island.
 Jen lives and works on the traditional territory of the Lekwungen (Songhees) Peoples of the Coast Salish Nation.